Matej Bor: Biography

 In 1944, he moved to Belgrade which had just been liberated by the Yugoslav partisans.
 There he worked at the Slovene section of Radio Free Yugoslavia, led by Boris Ziherl.
 Among his colleagues in Belgrade were the authors Igo Gruden, Edvard Kocbek and Anton Ingolič.
 In 1945, he moved back to Ljubljana, where he dedicated himself to writing and translating.
 He received the highest recognition for cultural achievements in Slovenia, the Prešeren Award in 1947 and again in 1952.
 In 1965, he became a member of the Slovene Academy of Sciences and Arts.
 In the 1960s and 1970s, he was the president of the Slovenian section of the International P.E.N.

 During the period of Yugoslavia, Bor often used his influence to help dissidents or to sponsor causes challenging official policies.
 In the 1960s, he publicly criticized the imprisonment of the Serbian dissident writer Mihajlo Mihajlov.
 He was one of the founders of the environmentalist movements in Slovenia in the early 1970s.
-He also voiced his support for the heritage protection movement which fought against the demolishing of historic buildings in Ljubljana (such as the Kozler's Palace).
+He also voiced his support for the heritage protection movement which fought against the demolishing of historic buildings in Ljubljana (such as the Kosler's Palace).
 In the late 1970s and early 1980s he led the platform for the rehabilitation of the victims of Stalinist show trials in Slovenia (the so-called Dachau trials of 1947).
 In 1984 he helped the writer Igor Torkar to publish a novel on his experiences in the Goli Otok concentration camp.

 In the 1980s, Bor researched and attempted to translate Venetic inscriptions by using Slovene and its dialects.
 Together with Jožko Šavli and Ivan Tomažič, he advocated the theory of the Venetic origins of Slovenes, claiming that the Slovenes are the descendants of a pre-Roman Slavic-speaking people called the Veneti.
 None of the three men were linguists, and the theory was soon rejected by scholars, but launched a long controversy in which Bor played a prominent role.